EricBallestero/ericballestero.github.io/_teaching/ArchAcous2016.md

 type: "Computer Workshop"
 permalink: /teaching/ArchAcous2016
 venue: "London South Bank University, School of the Built Environment & Architecture"
-date: 01-03-2016 - 01-05-2020
+date:  01-03-2020
 location: "London, U.K."
 ---

-Lectures on acoustic computer modelling (CATT-Acoustics) along with measurements of a rehearsal space for symphonic orchestras.
+(From 01-03-2016) Lectures on acoustic computer modelling (CATT-Acoustics) along with measurements of a rehearsal space for symphonic orchestras.